-With the recent addition of Kevin, the Calming Koala to our list of therapeutic weighted products, we wanted to take the opportunity to talk a bit more about the benefits of weighted toys for children with autism and accompanying sensory issues.
+With the recent addition of Kevin, the Calming Koala to our list of therapeutic weighted products, we wanted to take the opportunity to talk a bit more about the benefits of weighted toys for children.

 Every parent is acutely aware of the fact that each new day brings a fresh batch of challenges.
 That’s simply the name of the game when you have a little one - there’s no escaping it.
 Some of those challenges have to do with sensory-seeking behaviours - the need to jump up and down, cuddle something, run fast, and similar impulses - that some children have.
 When that happens, your kid will need undivided attention, contact, or a firm hug to stop a temper tantrum from taking over.

 Unfortunately, as a parent, you can’t always be there to comfort your kid.
 That’s why they need to learn how to self-regulate in situations in which they feel a sensory overload coming.

 Weighted toys, also often referred to as sensory toys, can come in many shapes and sizes.
 Usually, they are weighted stuffed animals that are heavier than what you can normally buy in a toy store.
 What are these and why are they effective?
 Let’s find out.

 WARNING: We do not recommend the use of weighted sensory toys for kids under two years of age due to the risk of SIDS.